LoopKit/loopdocs/docs/troubleshooting/pod-pairing.md

 <img src="../img/pod-pairing.png" width="300">
 </p>

-Instead of filling a new pod with insulin, attempt to pair again using the original pod which was previously filled but was unable to complete the pairing process successfully.
-That pod should still be beeping.
+Instead of filling a new pod with insulin, attempt to pair again using the original pod which was previously filled but unable to complete the pairing process successfully.
+That pod should still be beeping every 5 minutes.
 Make sure to position the pod optimally with the flat pod surface up from the surface and the rounded side of the pod facing away from you and the RileyLink facing upwards on the left side of the pod with the RileyLink edge parallel to left side of the pod adhesive maintaining at least a 1 cm gap and the RileyLink antenna towards the cannula side of the pod.
 If possible, use the original plastic tray to hold the pod and to provide the optimal spacing.

 <p align="center">
 <img src="../img/pod-rileylink-positioning-no-tray.jpg" width="300">